 Amy Schroeder teaches Writing 340: Communication for Engineers, as well as GESM 121, a freshman seminar exploring science, literature, and ethics.
 Her research interests include the ethics of emerging technologies, bioethics, and speculative and science fiction, as well as contemporary American poetry.
 She holds a Ph.D. in literature and creative writing from the University in Southern California, and she is the author of The Sleep Hotel, a collection of poems published by Oberlin College Press.

-Elisa Warford teaches undergraduate and graduate courses in written and oral engineering communication and ethics of science and technology.
-Her research interests include the rhetoric of science and portrayals of engineering and technology in American literature.
+Elisa Warford teaches courses in the ethics of science and technology and written and oral engineering communication.
+Her teaching and research interests include engineering ethics and the rhetoric of science and engineering.
 She is also a professional technical editor specializing in engineering writing for academia and industry.
 She holds a Ph.D. in English from the University of Maryland.

-Elisabeth Arnold Weiss teaches the undergraduate upper division Advanced Writing and Communication for Engineers course.
+Elisabeth Arnold Weiss teaches the upper division Advanced Writing and Communication for Engineers course.
 She is the recipient of the 2019 Viterbi Dean’s Award for Innovation in Teaching and Education.
 She has formed key partnerships with the Accelerated Charter Elementary School (ACES), which focuses on STEM outreach through service learning, and with the USC School of Dramatic Arts, to teach improv for engineers, an embedded EWP curriculum innovation.
 She serves as a faculty advisor to numerous student organizations, including SPD, RPL, and NSBE, has a significant track record as a mentor, and is a frequent industry collaborator.
 She has been teaching in the Viterbi School since 1999 and was previously an instructor at Harvey Mudd College.
 She holds degrees from the University of Virginia and Claremont.